 Get in touch

-All cancellations must be received in writing.
+CANCELLATION POLICY: All cancellations must be received in writing.
 Please provide a brief explanation for the cancellation and submit via email to [email protected].
 Cancellations received more than 30 days prior to the event are subject to a 25% administrative fee on the registration total.
 No refunds will be granted for cancellations received on or after 30 days prior to the event.
 Substitutions are accepted prior to the start of the program.
 Additional costs may apply.
-Please provide the CUDE training date, current participant name and new participant name to [email protected].
+Please provide the DE training date, current participant name and new participant name to [email protected].